Collective dynamics versus entanglement in quantum battery performance: Results

 \subsubsection{Unconstrained Charging: Classical Scaling Effects}

-We first analyze the charging dynamics without imposing any constraint on the operator norm of the charger hamiltonian $\|\hat H_C\|$.
-This setting isolates classical contributions to energy storage arising purely from an increased energy scale of the charger, rather than from inherently quantum effects such as entanglement or multipartite correlations.
+We first analyze the charging dynamics without imposing any constraint on the operator norm of the chargoid Hamiltonian $\|\hat H_C\|$.
+This setting isolates classical contributions to energy storage arising purely from an increased energy scale of the chargoid, rather than from inherently quantum effects such as entanglement or multipartite correlations.

-To show this classical advantage, we first consider the simplest case of parallel charging, where both the battery and the charger consist of noninteracting spins.
-The battery Hamiltonian is given by Eq.~(\ref{Battery_Ham}) with $h_z = 1$, and the charger Hamiltonian is defined by Eq.~(\ref{Charger_Ham}) with $J_x = 0$, supplemented by a transverse field $h_x$.
-The operator norm of the charger scales with the applied field: for $h_x = h_z$, we have $\lVert \hat H_C \rVert = N$, while for $h_x = N$, it increases as $\lVert \hat H_C \rVert = N^2$.
+To show this classical advantage, we first consider the simplest case of parallel charging, where both the battery and the chargoid consist of noninteracting spins.
+The battery Hamiltonian is given by Eq.~(\ref{Battery_Ham}) with $h_z = 1$, and the chargoid Hamiltonian is defined by Eq.~(\ref{Charger_Ham}) with $J_x = 0$, supplemented by a transverse field $h_x$.
+The operator norm of the chargoid scales with the applied field: for $h_x = h_z$, we have $\lVert \hat H_C \rVert = N$, while for $h_x = N$, it increases as $\lVert \hat H_C \rVert = N^2$.
 As a consequence, the charging strength grows with $h_x$.
-Under $h_x = h_z$, the average stored energy reaches only half of the battery's maximum capacity, $\Delta E_\mathrm{max} = N h_z$, because the battery Hamiltonian partially counteracts the spin flips induced by the charger \cite{shukla2025system}.
-Increasing $h_x$ further allows the charger to dominate the dynamics, coherently flipping all spins and achieving maximal energy storage, $\Delta E_\mathrm{max} = 2N h_z$ at $h_x = N h_z$ [Fig.~\ref{Par_E}($a$)].
+Under $h_x = h_z$, the average stored energy reaches only half of the battery's maximum capacity, $\Delta E_\mathrm{max} = N h_z$, because the battery Hamiltonian partially counteracts the spin flips induced by the chargoid \cite{shukla2025optimizing}.
+Increasing $h_x$ further allows the chargoid to dominate the dynamics, coherently flipping all spins and achieving maximal energy storage, $\Delta E_\mathrm{max} = 2N h_z$ at $h_x = N h_z$ [Fig.~\ref{Par_E}($a$)].
 Importantly, this enhancement results entirely from the classical increase in energy scale, with no contribution from quantum correlations.